Jambierp/hashcat/tunings/README.md

 - A line can not start with a space or a tab
 - Comment lines are allowed, use a # as first character
 - Invalid lines are ignored
 - The Device-Name is the OpenCL Device-Name.
-It's shown on hashcat startup.
+It's shown on supercrack startup.
   - If the device contains spaces, replace all spaces with _ character.
   - Device Names prefixed with 'NVIDIA' will be matched with or without 'NVIDIA' present in the alias. e.g. 'NVIDIA_Tesla_T4' vs 'Tesla_T4'
 - The Device-Name can be assigned an alias.
 This is useful if many devices share the same chip